 By the time you see the month, you can’t do a thing about it.

 Your people aren’t the problem.
 The patchwork is.
 Your GM interrogating every job — ordered? permit? — isn’t a control freak.
 He’s the only audit trail you’ve got.
 Your reps aren’t lazy.
 They’re buried in eleven tools instead of standing in front of customers.
-The problem was never your people.
-Fix the patchwork, and the bottleneck — you — gets to step out of the way.
-Software should bend around the people who build things — not the other way around.
+Fix the patchwork, and you get to step out of the way.
+Software should bend around the people who use it — not the other way around.
+The only question that matters: am I an operator, or am I an owner?

 Meet your agents

-You built this.
-Bench is the team of agents that watches the work you can’t watch.
-Each agent guards one part of your shop, kills one headache, and hands you the call.
+Each agent guards a different part of your business.
 You still call every shot.
-Seven agents, one job: get you out of the middle of your own business.
+Hire the agents you need to get you out of the middle of your own business.

 You approve everything.

-It’s 6:47 and you’re still the one chasing the missed call.
+It’s 6:47 pm and you’re the only one chasing a missed call.

 The phone rang twice.
 Nobody picked up.